pink-gorilla/demo/README.md

 ## Run Demo (custom bundel - watch)

-You only need to build a custom bundel if
+You only need to build a custom bundel:
 - if you want to use ui-components that are not included in goldly-bundel.
 - if you want you want to compile your own clojurescript code into the bundel.
   (this could be relevant if you need say core.async which is not available in